 Mirador del Rio and Northern Lanzarote loop

-This cycle route starts and finishes in Costa Teguise.
+• This is one of the best cycling routes in Lanzarote, and starts and finishes in Costa Teguise.
 It begins gently on 20 km or so of flat-ish bike path that hugs the eastern coastline.
 But don’t be fooled, this is a tough ride with 2,000 m of climbing.
 Mountains, viewpoints and spectacular panoramas await in the north.

 Highlights